ikuhamada/state-doc/about.rst

 STATE can perform the following calculations:

-* Electronic minization with Davidson or RMM-DIIS method
+* Electronic minization with the Davidson or RMM-DIIS method
 * Real-space projection of the nonlocal pseudopotentials for an efficient calculation
 * Various exchange-correlation functional: LDA, GGA, GGA+U, and vdW-DF
 * Structural optimization with quenched molecular dynamics (aka QuickMin) or GDIIS